Electron hole: Detailed picture: A hole is the absence of a negative-mass electron

 A perfectly full band always has zero current.
-One way to think about this fact is that the electron states near the top of the band have negative effective mass, and those near the bottom of the band have positive effective mass, so the net motion is exactly zero.
+One way to think about this fact is that the electron states near the top of the band have negative effective mass, and those near the bottom of the same band have positive effective mass, so the net motion is exactly zero.
 If an otherwise-almost-full valence band has a state without an electron in it, we say that this state is occupied by a hole.
 There is a mathematical shortcut for calculating the current due to every electron in the whole valence band: Start with zero current (the total if the band were full), and subtract the current due to the electrons that would be in each hole state if it wasn't a hole.
 Since subtracting the current caused by a negative charge in motion is the same as adding the current caused by a positive charge moving on the same path, the mathematical shortcut is to pretend that each hole state is carrying a positive charge, while ignoring every other electron state in the valence band.